GiantCowFilms/InterPlanetGame-Maps/ProposedChanges/MapStandard v0.3.md

 <b>Example</b>

 This planet (see example code) is owned by player 1 in a 2 player game.
 It starts the values at 2 players and counts up.
+Player 0 is a neutral planet.

 Players | Owner
 --------|------